tanejaa3/Machine-Learning/README.md

-# Machine-Learning
+# Salary prediction based on years of experience of employee
-Explaining working of few machine learning from data-import till prediction
+Here, we are trying to predict salary of an employee based on number of exp.
+Code starts from data-import and ends at salary prediction and model accuracy estimation.